-The dawn of industrial civilization emerged when James Watt’s steam engine unleashed the first rays of mechanical power, revolutionizing human history.
-Today, as the digital wave surges forward with overwhelming momentum, it heralds the advent of the “Fourth Industrial Revolution.”
-According to Academician Zheng Yuguo of the Chinese Academy of Engineering, this transformation is driven by breakthroughs in artificial intelligence, biotechnology, and other frontier fields, with synthetic biomanufacturing playing a pivotal role in reshaping industrial production paradigms.
+The industrial revolution was sparked by James Watt’s steam engine, which unleashed the power of machinery and transformed human history.
+Now, as we are swept up in the momentum of the digital wave, we are ushering in the “Fourth Industrial Revolution.”
+According to Zheng Yuguo, an academician at the Chinese Academy of Engineering, this transformation is driven by breakthroughs in artificial intelligence, biotechnology, and other cutting-edge fields.
+Synthetic biomanufacturing is playing a crucial role in reshaping industrial production paradigms.

 The Core of the Fourth Industrial Revolution

-The First Industrial Revolution was marked by the widespread adoption of steam power, the Second by electrification, and the Third by atomic energy and computers.
-While the Third Industrial Revolution continues to unfold, the Fourth is already underway—characterized by artificial intelligence, new materials, molecular engineering, virtual reality, quantum information, and biotechnology.
-Its essence lies in enhancing resource productivity, reducing pollution emissions, and transforming lifestyles.
+The first industrial revolution was characterized by the adoption of steam power; the second, by electrification; and the third, by atomic energy and computers.
+While the third revolution is still unfolding, the fourth is already underway.
+It is marked by artificial intelligence, new materials, molecular engineering, virtual reality, quantum information, and biotechnology.
+Its essence lies in enhancing resource productivity, reducing pollution, and transforming lifestyles.

-At the heart of this revolution is synthetic biomanufacturing, an interdisciplinary field that applies engineering principles to design, modify, or even reconstruct biological systems.
-By reprogramming cellular machinery, scientists can achieve precise and efficient synthesis of target molecules, revolutionizing traditional manufacturing processes.
+At the heart of this revolution is synthetic biomanufacturing, an interdisciplinary field that applies engineering principles to design, modify, or reconstruct biological systems.
+By reprogramming cellular machinery, scientists can precisely and efficiently synthesize target molecules, thereby revolutionizing traditional manufacturing processes.

 Transforming Fine Chemical Industries

-Synthetic biomanufacturing is catalyzing a paradigm shift in pharmaceuticals, agrochemicals, food production, and materials science.
-Unlike conventional petrochemical routes, bio-based production reduces energy consumption by 30-50%, with future potential reaching 50-70%.
-A prime example is the replacement of traditional metal catalysts with enzyme-based systems, such as nitrile hydratase for acrylamide production—a technology pioneered by Academician Shen Yinchu in the 1980s.
-This innovation not only eliminated the need for copper catalysts but also enabled large-scale, energy-efficient manufacturing of polyacrylamide for water treatment and oil extraction.
+Synthetic biomanufacturing is driving a paradigm shift in various industries, including pharmaceuticals, agrochemicals, food production, and materials science.
+Compared to traditional petrochemical processes, bio-based production methods can reduce energy consumption by 30-50%, with the potential to reach 50-70% in the future.
+One example is replacing traditional metal catalysts with enzyme-based systems.
+Take, for instance, nitrile hydratase for acrylamide production.
+This technology, pioneered by Academician Shen Yinchu in the 1980s, eliminated the need for copper catalysts and enabled the large-scale, energy-efficient production of polyacrylamide for water treatment and oil extraction.

 Key Innovations Driving Industrial Transformation:

-1. Microbial Cell Factories: Engineered strains like E. coli and yeast are optimized to produce high-value compounds such as L-methionine, an essential amino acid with a global demand of 1.7 million tons (¥33 billion market).
+- Microbial Cell Factories: Engineered strains, such as E. coli and yeast, are optimized to produce high-value compounds.
+For instance, L-methionine, an essential amino acid with a global demand of 1.7 million tons and a market value of ¥33 billion, can be produced this way.
 Zheng Yuguo’s team developed a fermentation-enzyme coupling system yielding 140 g/L of precursor (OSH) with 80% sugar-acid conversion, setting an international benchmark.

-2. Enzyme-Catalyzed Processes: The “gas-phase synthesis—multi-enzyme cascade” technology for L-glufosinate production, commercialized by Jiangsu Limin, achieves >99% yield and 100% optical purity, outperforming chemical synthesis in cost and sustainability.
+- Enzyme-Catalyzed Processes: Jiangsu Limin’s “gas-phase synthesis—multi-enzyme cascade” technology for producing L-glufosinate achieves over 99% yield and 100% optical purity.
+This technology outperforms chemical synthesis in terms of cost and sustainability.

-3. Hybrid Chemo-Bio Routes: Insulin and atorvastatin calcium are now produced via integrated chemical-enzymatic methods, combining the precision of synthetic biology with the scalability of traditional chemistry.
+- Hybrid Chemo-Bio Routes: Insulin and atorvastatin calcium are now produced via integrated chemical-enzymatic methods that combine the precision of synthetic biology with the scalability of traditional chemistry.

 Economic Potential and Global Impact

-The synthetic biology market reached $17 billion in 2023, growing at 28.8% annually, and is projected to generate trillions in economic value by 2100.
-In China, initiatives like the “Yangtze River Delta Synthetic Biomanufacturing Corridor” have already spurred a ¥100 billion industrial cluster (2024), with expansions underway.
+The synthetic biology market reached $17 billion in 2023, growing at a rate of 28.8% annually.
+It is projected to generate trillions of dollars in economic value by the year 2100.
+In China, initiatives such as the “Yangtze River Delta Synthetic Biomanufacturing Corridor” have already spurred the development of a 100 billion yuan industrial cluster, with further expansions underway.

 Policy and Collaborative Frameworks